GeoKnow/DataDrivenDependencyInjection-Angular/README.md

 In the example below, clicking the button will update sparqlService and labelLookupServicebecause they depend on the state of serviceIri.
 This way, refreshing complex dependencies between components of an application *as needed* becomes a breeze:
-If for a service there is no state change in one of its dependencies, then there is no need to re-create the service.
+The assumption is, that if for a service there is no state change in any of its dependencies, then there is no need to re-create the service.

 ```html
 <input type="text" ng-model="iri">